Inner autoequivalences in general and those of monoidal categories in particular: One-dimensional warm-up

-We next consider a weakening of the notion of dense functor.
-The main purpose of introducing this concept is that while restriction along such a weakly dense functor is not quite sufficient to recover the isotropy group, it still helps in showing in particular instances that the isotropy trivializes.
+While Theorem~\ref{thm:densitycontrolsisotropy} is phrased for dense functors, in most examples of interest one works with a full dense subcategory, so that the theorem above could be phrased in terms of dense families of generators.
+We will proceed to observe that (not necessarily dense) families of generators satisfy a weaker result, which is not quite quite sufficient to recover the isotropy group, but still helps in showing in particular instances that the isotropy trivializes.

+Let $\DD$ be a category with coproducts.
+Recall that a set $\{A_j\}_{j\in J}$ of objects of $\DD$ is called \emph{a family of generators} of $\DD$ if it satisfies any of the following equivalent conditions.